That Spicy Chick

 Creamy Lemon Chicken Orzo:

-3. Sauté the aromatics: Heat the light butter and extra virgin olive oil in a large deep sauté pan over medium heat.
-Add the yellow onion, garlic and chilies and sauté for one minute until softened and fragrant.
+2. Sauté the aromatics: Heat the unsalted butter and extra virgin olive oil in a medium deep-edged sauté pan over medium-high heat.
+Add the yellow onion and sauté for a minute until translucent.
+Then add the garlic and chilies and sauté for 30 seconds until fragrant.

-4. Add the orzo and seasonings: Add the cooked orzo, kosher salt, black pepper, dried oregano, dried thyme, crushed red pepper flakes and ground cayenne.
-Mix well to combine until the pasta is evenly coated in the seasonings.
+4. Stir in the seasonings: Add the kosher salt, black pepper, dried oregano, dried thyme, crushed red pepper flakes and ground cayenne (if using).
+Mix well to combine until everything is evenly coated in the seasonings.

-5. Add the chicken and peas: Add the cooked chicken and green peas and mix to combine.
+6. Mix in the cooked chicken: Add the cooked chicken and briefly mix to combine.

-8. To Serve: Divide evenly onto plates and garnish with chopped basil if desired.
+10. To Serve: Divide evenly into bowls or on plates and garnish with the reserved sliced basil.
 Serve immediately.

 Notes